wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 <a target="_blank" href="https://aws.amazon.com/cloud9/">Cloud9 from Amazon</a> (under the Developer Tools category) works completely in the browser running in EC2  (for money) under the hood.
 It was <a target="_blank" href="https://www.youtube.com/watch?v=FvclLeg2vEQ">announced at AWS re:Invent in November 2017</a>.

-It includes a debugger and terminal to various dev enviornments for AWS <a target="_blank" href="https://docs.aws.amazon.com/cloud9/latest/user-guide/lightsail-instances.html">Lightsail</a>, Lambda serverless, <a target="_blank" href="https://docs.aws.amazon.com/cloud9/latest/user-guide/codestar-projects.html">CodeStar</a>, CodeBuild, CodePipeline, etc.
+It includes a debugger and terminal to various dev environments for AWS <a target="_blank" href="https://docs.aws.amazon.com/cloud9/latest/user-guide/lightsail-instances.html">Lightsail</a>, Lambda serverless, <a target="_blank" href="https://docs.aws.amazon.com/cloud9/latest/user-guide/codestar-projects.html">CodeStar</a>, CodeBuild, CodePipeline, etc.

 <a target="_blank" href="https://docs.aws.amazon.com/cloud9/latest/user-guide/get-started.html?icmpid=docs_ac9_console">AWS Get started docs</a>
    provides a procedure for each usage pattern.